botesjuan/botesjuan.github.io/_posts/2026-05-23-red-team-kill-chain-story.md

 A Windows Management Instrument (WMI) event subscription was configured, a legitimate Windows automation feature, to execute <span class="kw">C2</span> beacon binary whenever the machine's Group Policy refreshed.
 Group Policy refresh is a routine Operating System event that happens automatically every ninety minutes on every domain controller in an organisation.
 The operator waited patiently for the refresh to trigger the first callback.

-A second, completely independent SYSTEM beacon appeared on the parent Domain Controller, communicating purely through DNS queries, with no named pipe and no dependency on the SMB chain that preceded it.
+A second, completely independent SYSTEM beacon appeared on the parent Domain Controller, communicating purely through DNS queries, with no named pipe and no dependency on the SMB <span class="kw">chain</span> that preceded it.
 If everything else failed, this beacon would remain persistent, keeping the controller room backdoor open to return.

 The safety net was in place.
 The operator turned toward the secure storage vault.